ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

     - Year 1 cost for 110 maiboxes for 12 months: max(200; 110 * 1.11) = 200.00 € net
     - Year 1 additional maiboxes for 10 months (July 2023 to mid of April 2024): max(200; (7,500 - 110) * 1.50)/12*10 = 9,237.50 € net
     - When the price is not changing, the consecutive years will cost: max(200; 7,500 * 1,50) = 11,250.00 € net

+## How licence groups work
+Each Benefactor Circle licence is bound to one or more Active Directory or Azure AD groups.
+Each mailbox of your company needs to be a direct or indirect (a.k.a. nested, recursive or transitive) member of a licence group, so that it can receive a signature.
+Primary group membership is not considered due to Active Directory and Azure AD query restrictions.

+Each group may only contain as many mailboxes as direct or indirect members as defined in the licence.
+The user running Set-OutlookSignatures must be able to resolve all direct and indirect members of the licence group, even across trusts.

+Licence groups are defined by the DNS domain name of the domain (or "AzureAD" for non-synced groups), their SID (security identifier) and the number of members licenced.
+- Use 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
+Only one pure Azure AD group is supported, it must be the group with the highest priority (first list entry).
+- If you have multiple domains in a forest or multiple forests, you can have multiple licence groups, each with a separate maximum member count.
+For each licence, there can be one licence group per AD domain.
+There must be a default group, which is used for mailboxes which are not covered by separate licence groups.

+When the licence has a licence group for the mailbox's domain, this licence group is used.
+If not, the licence group defined as default will be used.

+There are three situations where Set-OutlookSignatures uses Azure AD via Graph API insteed of on-prem AD: Parameter GraphOnly is set to true, no connection to the on-prem AD is possible, or the current user has a mailbox in Exchange Online and either OOF messages or Outlook Web signatures should be set.
+In these cases, licence groups are handled as follows:
+- If the current mailbox has the Graph "onPremisesDomainName" attribute set:
+  - If there is a licence group associated with this DNS domain name, it is queried via Graph
+  - If there is no licence group associated with this DNS domain name, the licence group defined as default is queried via Graph
+- If the current mailbox does not have the Graph "onPremisesDomainName" attribute set, the licence group defined as default is queried via Graph

 ## Licence and script version
 Licence and script versions go hand in hand, so every new release of Set-OutlookSignatures also means a new licence release, and vice-versa.